Cauliflower2028/Simple-NBA-Segmentation-Annotation-Tool/README.md

 GET ROBOFLOW_API_KEY FROM https://app.roboflow.com/settings/api

 ## Troubleshooting
-**The biggest problem is installing SAM2 make sure to request GPU before installing!!**
+**The biggest problem is installing SAM2.
+Make sure to request a GPU before installing!!**

+## Using the Segmentation Tool

+See the [demo](https://osumlb.slack.com/files/U09DJRDN33R/F09KNUBP25D/segmentationtool.mp4) video for instructions on using the model